 Camp Wise is located just around the corner from University Hospitals Geauga Medical Center and Emergency Room.
 Our medical team has partnered with local Dentists, Ophthalmologists, and Orthodontists should a camper need a special appointment.

-Emotional & Social Care
+Emotional and Social Care

-Camper Support Plans (CSPs)
+Camper Success Plans (CSPs)